 6.24.9.1.4.
 At the discretion of the manufacturer the exterior courtesy lamp(s) may operate in any combination.

 6.24.9.2.
-Approved lamps emitting white light with the exception of main beam head lamps, daytime running lamps and reversing lamps may be switched ON as exterior courtesy lamp(s).
-In addition, rear position lamps, the parking lamps, the side marker lamps and/or the end-outline marker lamps may be switched ON.
-The conditions of paragraphs 5.11. and 5.12. above may not apply.
+Approved lamps emitting white light with the exception of driving-beam head lamps, daytime running lamps and reversing lamps may be switched ON as exterior courtesy lamp(s).
+In addition, rear position lamps, the parking lamps, the side-marker lamps and/or the end-outline marker lamps may be switched ON.
+The conditions of paragraphs 5.11. and 5.12. may not apply.

 6.24.9.3.
 The technical service shall, to the satisfaction of the Type Approval Authority, perform a visual test to verify that there is no direct visibility of the apparent surface of the exterior courtesy lamps, if viewed by an observer moving on the boundary of a zone on a transverse plane 10 m from the front of the vehicle, a transverse plane 10 m from the rear of the vehicle , and two longitudinal planes 10 m from each side of the vehicle; these four planes to extend from 1 m to 3 m above and perpendicular to the ground as shown in Annex 14.